Validated Bachelor's Degrees

 Admission to official degree studies requires having successfully completed upper secondary-school education and having passed the university-entrance examinations (PAU).
 Holders of diplomas in CFGS (Higher-Level Training Stages) and candidates having passed the special examinations for applicants aged over 25 and over 45 can also gain admission to degree study.
 Candidates aged over 40 with no formal academic qualifications permitting university admission may nevertheless request application through recognition and accreditation of work and professional experience.

-To obtain the title of graduate, students have to complete 240 credits, distributed over four academic years of 60 credits each, covering both theoretical and practical training: Basic subjects in the area of knowledge, obligatory and optional subjects, external practicals, directed work, seminars, etc. All degrees are concluded with a degree-final project.
+In order to get the bachelor degree diploma, students have to complete 180 or 240 credits (except for the cases determined by the European guidelines) distributed int three/four academic years of 60 credits each one.
+These credits cover all the training aspects, both theoretical and practical: basic subjects in the branch of knowledge of the degree, obligatory and optional subjects, external placements, monitored work, seminars, etc. All bachelor degrees conclude with a degree-final project.

-All degrees are assigned to one of the five following branches of knowledge:
+Bachelor degrees are related to one of the five following branches of knowledge:

 - Arts and Humanities

 - Health Science